mjdear68/Portfolio/README.md

-# Geospatial Portfolio
+# Geospatial Remote Sensing Portfolio
 ## About
-I am passionate about using remote sensing and spatial analysis to help build a more just and sustainable world.
+I am passionate about using remote sensing and geospatial analysis to help build a more just and sustainable world.
 In 2023-2024 I completed a research project while studying with the University of New England, Australia, in which I used a Landsat NDVI time series to investigate the spatial and temporal dynamics of vegetation in the Blue Mountains National Park, NSW.
-Based on this experience, I am now pursuing a career in remote sensing and spatial analysis.
+Based on this experience, I am now pursuing a career in remote sensing and geospatial analysis.

 ## Resume
 A copy of my resume can be downloaded by [clicking this link](/doc/mdear_resume.pdf).